alchemist2016/VladimirVukdragovicCV/README.md

 # Separated projects from skills
 added skills logos to my About me page and kept projects page separate
+# Removed personal information
+Redundant information
+# Merged about me and skills
+Made more sense to have them on one page
+#Text field
+Added text area field in contact me page
+# Corrected syntax errors in about me page
+corrected errors reported by W3C Validator

 /*
 Haley Schafer Portfolio